skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 # Show MORE Salesforce data in Skuid using REST
+The standard Salesforce datasource allows you to connect to most sObjects and build compelling UI's with that data.
+However there are some types of data within your org not accessible through the standard Salesforce Datasource.
+Boo....

-Salesforce has a super rich array of APIs that provide access to far more data than can be gathered from Skuid's direct SFDC data source type.
+Don't worry!
+Salesforce provides a rich array of APIs that provide access to this type of data.
+In Skuid, it's easy to create a REST datasource to retrieve data from these API's and create custom UI's.

-Some examples of this include:
+Examples of this data include:

 * Access to [Data.com search](https://developer.salesforce.com/docs/atlas.en-us.datadotcom_api_dev_guide.meta/datadotcom_api_dev_guide/datadotcom_api_dev_guide_intro.htm)
 * Access to the [interface API](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started.htm)-  like creating a model of field picklist values.
 * Access to many [setup objects](https://developer.salesforce.com/docs/atlas.en-us.220.0.object_reference.meta/object_reference/sforce_api_objects_concepts.htm) not exposed as objects to Skuid.

-Fortunately it is easy to build a REST data source that accesses Salesforce so you can use these other APIs to expose this data in Skuid.

 ## How to use this data source